CismaruAnaMaria/manual_testing_project/README.md

 * Check if customer can see transactions between a period known;
 * Check if customer can make a deposit;
 * Check if customer can make a withdrawal;
+* Check if new currency can be added;
+* Check add, delete, reset actions via Ui;
+* Check the Post, Get, Patch, Delete for the Api testing using Postman tool;
 *